 Their monthly membership fee includes a free audiobook of your choice and 2 audible originals each month.
 In addition, members often receive discounted audiobook pricing.

 There is usually an offer for a free or discounted trial period, so check out their current deal.
 The regular membership price is $14.95 a month.

 Kindle Unlimited is my new personal favorite.
 Your monthly membership includes access to over a million ebooks and thousands of audiobooks!

 You can read on your Kindle device or any phone or tablet using the Kindle app.
 We use the app on all our devices.

-Learning Ally well suited for your family if you have a child who is dyslexic, blind, or visually-impaired, then you can access this library of audiobooks for free.
+Learning Ally is well suited for your family if you have a child who is dyslexic, blind, or visually impaired, then you can access this library of audiobooks for free.
 Your school system should be able to help with the paperwork and the process of gaining a free membership.

 You can sign up and try it free for 30 days right now and check out all they have to offer.